 4. Cycle or walk to work

-5. Ditch a weekly take away
+5. Ditch a weekly take-away

-Everyone loves a Tuesday take-away, but opting for too many food deliveries could see your Eating out budget glare red.
+Everyone loves a Tuesday take-away, but opting for too many food deliveries could see your Eating out budget turn red.
 Cook a nice meal instead, and save splashing the cash for a meal out you really want (or why not put it towards a goal you’ve been saving for?).

 6. Plan your meals and cook them

-7. Do a weekly shop, not as and when
+7. Do a weekly shop

 8. Practise money mindfulness

 Money is one of the top causes of stress across the globe.
 When it comes to managing your stress and money alike, real change comes from within.
 So, if you’re serious about shaking up your money habits, it’s never a bad idea to take some time to figure out what you’re really aiming for.
 Give yourself just 10 minutes a week to check in with your money goals, bank balance, and budgets – it can help relieve some serious money stress and save you money in the long run, too.
 We've got heaps of money mindfulness tips for you.